 COVID, however, has involved many weighings that fall in the more difficult middle between these extremes.
 Inhabiting a middle is not easy; it has often been easy to err entirely on the side of caution in all cases.
 In particular, in the United States of 2020, everything had to be viewed through a politically polarized lens: Trump supporters were reckless about ignoring health warnings, so therefore one needed to be as restrictive as possible.
 (An article about left-wingers who “can’t quit lockdown” took as its case study Somerville, Massachusetts, where I live and am writing this right now.)
 Since ignoring health was a Trump priority, ignoring everything that competed with health had to be a priority for those of us who oppose him – even, for some, after they are vaccinated.

 But Galea reminds us that we cannot and should not ignore other priorities.
 Health must often be the top priority – but not always.
 Health is a means, not an end.
 In this, I think, health is analogous to wealth.
 If our only goal is the alleviation of our suffering, as it is for many classical Buddhist authors, then perhaps we could ignore health just as we ignore wealth.
 But both of them are important for the achievement of other puruṣārthas, other goals of human existence that are not reducible to the alleviation of suffering.
 To health and wealth I would then add a third such external good: time.
-In responding to Martin Hägglund I noted how free time, too, is an end and not a means – though Hägglund is right to highlight its importance, because it is as essential to a good life as health is.
+In responding to Martin Hägglund I noted how free time, too, is a means and not an end – though Hägglund is right to highlight its importance, because it is as essential to a good life as health is.

 Health, wealth, time: these three, I submit, are instrumental goods.
 What they serve is more intrinsic goods, genuine puruṣārthas, human ends.
 It is difficult, perhaps impossible, to come up with a definitive list of these intrinsic good.
 The goods we seek can and do vary by culture; a qualitative individualist can make a good case that they vary by individual.
 Nevertheless, some things do seem to be held in common by humans across cultures: among them the idea that health, free time, and access to material goods make a difference to living well.
 (One might note that the act of becoming a monk, which effectively rejects material wealth, nevertheless typically provides one with more time for access to important spiritual and intellectual pursuits than does the life of a farmer, homemaker or merchant which is typically being rejected.)